 Where do we practices?

 What is the age cutoff for players?

 Players who participate in the Spring 2018 toddler program much be born between 9/1/13-3/31/16

 When can I expect more details on practice timing and team assignments?

-Registration closes in July or as soon as the player cap it hit.
-In late July the organizers will send out a survey to registered players related to timing and team preferences.
-Practice times and team assignments will be sent out in mid-August.
-We will also have a meeting for all interest members and coaches in late August.
+Registration closes in early November or as soon as the player cap it hit.
+In mid-February the organizers will send out a survey to registered players related to timing and team preferences.
+Practice times and team assignments will be sent out in mid-March.
+We will also have a meeting for all interest members and coaches in late March.